 First folding wing tip system in commercial aviation

 The extremely large wingspan is one of the factors defining the Boeing 777X, and this would normally exclude the aircraft from using the same airport gates as the current Boeing 777 model.
-However, thanks to its special wing tips which can be folded up after landing, the 777X will still be in the same wingspan category as the 777.
-For take-off, the wing tips will be unfolded back into the horizontal position, providing the benefit of an extended span to increase fuel efficiency.
+However, thanks to its special wing tips which can be folded up after landing, the 777X is still in the same wingspan category as the 777.
+For take-off, the wing tips are unfolded back into the horizontal position, providing the benefit of an extended span to increase fuel efficiency.
 The folding wing tip system is the first of its kind in commercial aviation.Video: 777X Folding Wing Tip Actuation System

 Relying on its unrivalled experience in high-lift systems and especially in geared rotary actuators for long-range commercial aircraft, Liebherr-Aerospace not only designs, manufactures and services the leading edge actuators, but the company also produces the trailing edge actuators.
 The design and development of the Boeing 777X trailing edge geared rotary actuators, which are among the largest one’s ever designed and built for commercial aviation, reside with Boeing.
 Liebherr-Aerospace on its part supports the design and development both from its Seattle office and its Lindenberg facilities.

 In addition, Boeing has selected Liebherr-Aerospace to provide the 777X iron wing test rigs and the mini rigs for secondary flight controls.
 These test rigs are built at Liebherr-Aerospace’s test center for flight controls in Lindenberg (Germany).
-The iron wings are installed there, whereas the mini rigs are delivered to Boeing’s site in Everett, Washington (USA).
+The iron wings are installed there, whereas the mini rigs have been delivered to Boeing’s site in Everett, Washington (USA).

 Liebherr-Aerospace performs all its design, development, testing and manufacturing activities in Lindenberg, which is home to Liebherr-Aerospace Lindenberg GmbH, Liebherr’s worldwide center of excellence for flight control systems and landing gears.